raumannsr/ENHANCE/1_code/readme.md

 - 2_ensembles.py: We based the ensembles on the predictions of three available multi-task models: asymmetry, border and color.
 Per annotation source (student, crowd and automated), we calculate using averaging ensemble technique the class prediction (abnormal or healthy).

 - 5_asymmetry.py: Code for calculating the asymmetry score based on existing ISIC and PH2 binary masks.

+- 6_color.py: Code for calculating the color score based on existing ISIC and PH2 binary masks.

+- 7_border.py: Code for calculating the border score based on existing ISIC and PH2 binary masks.